 The Pet Rock was introduced at a gift show, where the store, Neiman-Marcus ordered five hundred.
 After a news release showing Gary surrounded by boxes of his Pet Rocks, Newsweek did a story and within a few months was shipping ten thousand Pet Rocks every day.
 He even appeared on The Tonight Show twice.

-newspapers in America had run Pet Rock stories.
+By Christmas that year two and a half tons of rocks had been sold, three-fourths off all the newspapers in America had run Pet Rock stories.
 A million rocks sold for $3.95 apiece in just a few months making Gary Dahl an instant millionaire.

 My business partner had an extremely high IQ and had a tough time conceptualizing why people were not as smart as he was and did not think the same as he did.